 Photography Service Available to Members

-So the board has decided to hire Anne-Marie Littenberg to do three days of photography for our members and to ensure that we have great photos needed for the online show.
+The board has decided to hire Anne-Marie Littenberg to do three days of photography for our members and to ensure that we have great photos needed for the online show.

 Members will be able to request this photography service (provided free of charge by the guild) by emailing Jennifer Davey.
 A letter to all members went out Thursday July 23 — with all the details.
+Not a member?
+Join!

 We are collecting names and home towns from members interested, and will schedule three Saturdays in August or September in three locations: northern, central and southern Vermont locations.